- Parks for People

 In park-poor neighborhoods, children play in streets, alleyways, or vacant lots instead of on grassy meadows or soccer fields.
 Or they simply stay inside—a national crisis of inactivity that has contributed to higher rates of obesity, diabetes, asthma, anxiety, and depression.

-The Trust for Public Land was founded to conserve land for people to enjoy as parks, gardens, and other natural places, and we’re still the only large conservation organization focused on this goal.
-Today, nearly ten million Americans live within a ten-minute walk of a park or natural area we’ve protected.
+The Trust for Public Land was founded to create parks and protect land for people to enjoy, and we’re still the only large conservation organization focused on this goal.
+Today, nearly ten million Americans live within a ten-minute walk of a park or natural area created with our help, and millions more visit these sites every year.
 We’re working toward a day when everyone has easy access to a safe, green place to play.